Will you need to file for the most recent reporting year in Georgia (country)? If the following is true, then the answer is probably “yes”. Did you:

 What if I already paid tax in another country?

-If a double taxation avoidance agreement (DTA) exists between Georgia and the country in question AND you are definitely not considered a tax resident of Georgia, then paying tax in the country where the agreement considers you a tax resident might be sufficient in some cases.
-But determining that requires further analyzing the specific DTA treaty.
+If a double taxation avoidance agreement (DTA) exists between Georgia and the country in question, AND you are definitely not considered a tax resident of Georgia, then paying tax in the country where the agreement considers you a tax resident might be sufficient in some cases.
+But determining that requires further analysis of the specific DTA treaty.

 Late Filing Charges

-If you do not file by March 31st, you will pay a penalty of 50% of the tax owed, as well an additional 0.05% per day on the amount of tax owed (not including the 50% penalty fine) up until the day you pay.
+If you do not file by March 31st, and you are exposed by the RS for not having filed when you should have, you will pay a penalty of 50% of the tax owed, as well an additional 0.05% per day on the amount of tax owed (not including the 50% penalty fine) up until the day you pay.

-The statute of limitations allows for back tax and penalties to apply retroactively for 3 years (up to 4 in certain cases) after the date when the tax became due.
-Interest would accrue on any tax not paid by 31st March, if a later audit discovers it was owed.
+The statute of limitations allows for back taxes and penalties to apply retroactively for 3 years (up to 4 in certain cases) after the date when the tax became due.
+Interest would accrue on any tax not paid by 31st March, if a later audit discovers that it was owed.

 Get Your Return Filed Professionally: Our Annual Filing Service